Interaction enhanced altermagnet in the Hatsugai-Kohmoto model: Altermagnet with Hatsugai-Kohmoto interaction

 the partition function corresponding to the momentum channel $\kv$, $\xi_s(\kv)=\varepsilon_s(\kv)-\mu$ and $\beta$ is the inverse temperature.
 The probabilities $P(\kv,\sqcup)$ are the many-body counterparts of the products of occupation numbers in a typical non-interacting situation.
 In fact, when $U=0$, these occupation probabilities boil down to simple products with the Fermi function.
 For example, $P(\kv,\uparrow) = f(\xi_\uparrow(\kv)) (1-f(\xi_\downarrow(\kv)))$ for $U=0$.

 Let us now examine the ground state of the system assuming that the electronic spectrum is filled up to the chemical potential $\mu$.
 In the ground state, the many-body occupation probabilities become either one, for the lowest energy many-body state, or zero, for the other states.
 In the non-interacting case, $U=0$, Fig. \ref{fig:kspace} a) shows the $\kv$ dependence of the spin-configuration realized in the ground state.
 The Fermi surface consists of two, intersecting ellipses corresponding to the two spin orientations.
+The peculiarity of the altermagnetic electron spectrum is that the ground state includes singly occupied regions with well-defined spin polarization, see the blue and red regions in Fig. \ref{fig:kspace} a).

 In the presence of finite interaction strength $U$, the double occupancy is suppressed at fixed chemical potential, see Fig. \ref{fig:kspace} b).
-By working in a grand canonical ensemble, a $U$-dependent chemical potential emerges as
+The size of singly-occupied, spin-polarized regions grows, therefore, altermagnetic features are expected to be enhanced by increasing the interaction $U$.
+This can be called an \emph{interaction enhanced altermagnet}.
+We note that this is not an emergent structure but rather follows from the interplay of the original altermagnetic band dispersion and interaction.